andriktr/andriktr.github.io/_posts/2024-07-07-Helm-Release-Viewer.md

 To run the application locally you need to perform the following steps:

-1.Clone the repository
+1. Clone the repository

 ```bash
 git clone https://github.com/andriktr/helm-release-viewer.git
 ```

-2.Change to the `app` directory
+2. Change to the `app` directory

 ```bash
 cd helm-release-viewer/app
 ```

-3.Install the required dependencies by running `pip install -r requirements.txt`
+3. Install the required dependencies by running `pip install -r requirements.txt`

 ```bash
 pip install -r requirements.txt
 ```

-4.Set the `IN_CLUSTER` environment variable to `false` and if needed set other environment variables
+4. Set the `IN_CLUSTER` environment variable to `false` and if needed set other environment variables

 ```bash
 export IN_CLUSTER=false
 ```

-5.Run the application
+5. Run the application

 ```bash
 python helm_release_viewer.py
 ```

-6.Access the application by opening [http://localhost:8080](http://localhost:8080) in your web browser
+6. Access the application by opening [http://localhost:8080](http://localhost:8080) in your web browser

 To make the application faster and more responsive I have implemented a simple caching mechanism that caches helm releases for specified time.
 You can configure the cache time and cache size by passing CACHE_TTL and CACHE_SIZE environment variables to the deployment.
 As my testing show this significantly improves the performance of the application in large clusters with hundreds of namespaces and releases.
 Additionally to the caching data from namespace is being fetched in parallel which also improves the performance of the application.